 The exercises require the actor to explore their connection to emotional stimuli including music, images, news stories and prose - thereby learning tools to bring genuine emotional responses to their work and performance.
 These exercises are undertaken individually and as a group during class, and are supported by homework assignments.

 CONTACT HOURS AND DATES

 6:30pm - 10:30pm

 WHAT TO PREPARE

-Students must have read Howard Fine’s ‘Fine on Acting: A Vision of the Craft’ prior to the beginning of the course.
+Students must have read Howard Fine’s ‘Fine on Acting: A Vision of the Craft’ prior to the beginning of the class.

-Please be sure to view our refund policy before enrolling in this course.
+Please be sure to view our refund policy before enrolling in this class.